RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Introduction

-These two challenges motivate us to investigate the RKKY interaction as a versatile magnetic probe for the band properties of the topological surface states in MnBi$_2$Te$_4$ films.
+To implement this dual-pathway strategy, we investigate the RKKY interaction as a unified magnetic probe in MnBi$_2$Te$_4$ films.
 This proposal rests on two pillars.
-First, the RKKY interaction has proven to be a powerful tool for characterizing band structures and topological properties \cite{27_1,27,28_1,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,44_1,44_2}.
-To utilize this capability, two magnetic impurities are placed on the film surface with a relatively large separation.
-The induced weak RKKY interaction between impurities leaves the host's band structure unperturbed \cite{44_3}, while its mediation by itinerant electrons makes it a sensitive probe of the system's band properties.
-Second, our investigation employs the low-energy model of MnBi$_2$Te$_4$ films established in Ref. \cite{45}, which effectively captures the distinct topological surface phases---namely, the QAH and AI phases---governed by intrinsic magnetism as described in Refs. \cite{17,18,19,20}.
-By analyzing the behavior of the RKKY interaction in this model, we pursue two primary objectives: (i) to understand the modification of the surface-state band structure by intrinsic magnetism from a magnetic perspective, thereby extracting characteristic RKKY signatures that can distinguish between the nonmagnetic topological insulator, QAH (odd-SL), and AI (even-SL) phases, and thus address the experimental ambiguities outlined earlier. (ii) to track the evolution of topological phases under CPL by identifying the characteristic magnetic signatures linked to the polarization chirality.
-This dual approach provides a new perspective that complements conventional electrical measurements.
+First, for magnetic impurities placed on the film surface with a relatively large separation, the induced RKKY interaction is weak and leaves the host's band structure unperturbed \cite{44_3}, making it suitable for probing the unperturbed (dark) system.
+Second, the RKKY interaction has been demonstrated to be a powerful tool for characterizing band structures and topological properties (even in perturbed systems) \cite{27_1,27,28_1,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,44_1,44_2}.
+By analyzing this interaction within the established low-energy model \cite{45}, we pursue two primary objectives: (i) to extract characteristic RKKY signatures in the dark that distinguish between the nonmagnetic topological insulator, AI (even-SL), and QAH (odd-SL) phases, thereby addressing the experimental ambiguities; and (ii) to track its evolution through the photoinduced topological phase transitions under CPL, thereby identifying additional magnetic fingerprints to distinguish between the AI and QAH phases.
+This dual-signature approach establishes the RKKY interaction as a comprehensive magnetic probe that complements conventional electrical measurements.